 Alliance for the Prevention of Elder Abuse (APEA)

-ARAS has positive experience of working with a number of key agencies to respond to the abuse and exploitation of older people.
-Together with ARAS, we have formed the Alliance for the Prevention of Elder Abuse (APEA website).
+The Aged Rights Advocacy Service has had a positive experience of working with a number of key agencies to respond to the abuse and exploitation of older people.
+The Legal Services Commission, the Office of Public Advocate, the Public Trustee and the South Australia Police worked together with ARAS in 1998 to form the Alliance for the Prevention of Elder Abuse (APEA website).

 "Safeguards need to be considered in case of illness, accidents, mental incapacity or because someone you trust may try to take advantage of you."